byoung-ee/Portfolio/Gnss_Navigator/readme.md

 https://github.com/user-attachments/assets/14781895-5877-41f6-9fe3-2d7c14a21f9f

+As the matrix must be continuously scanned you can see rows visibly flickering, likely due to interrupt servicing for the USB CDC process required to load sequences onto the flash.
+This could be solved by using an RTOS or similar, or getting rid of the matrix altogether.
+A more refined row scanning procedure could be to use timer triggered DMA to automatically write to the GPIO registers, but this wasn't possible on this board because the row GPIO were spread across 3 GPIO banks.

 Next most problematic was that the chip antenna keepout area was violated by the internal layer 1 ground plane, which was missed because I usually keep the ground planes hidden.